 Posadas, Posadas & Vecino distinguishes itself through its ‘great flexibility and adaptability to client needs’, as well as its ‘strongly personalised service’.
 Group head Luis Nin particularly demonstrates a ‘profound knowledge of the law’ and brings to bear over 30 years’ experience in commercial and civil disputes and international arbitration.
 Among his recent highlights, Nin represented Gas Sayago in the bankruptcy proceedings of the Uruguayan branch of OAS and related litigation.
+Handling both contentious and consultancy matters, Valeria Techera was raised to the partnership in January 2020.
 Associate María Laura Capalbo is also recommended.

 According to clients, OLIVERA Abogados’ ‘strong professionalism’, ‘great negotiation skills’ and ‘excellent availability’ rank among its key attributes.
 The team, which is led jointly by Ricardo Olivera García and Nicolás Paseyro, handles an array of contentious matters, but is best known for advising on IP, antitrust and shareholder conflicts.
 The team has recently undertaken work for Electroquímica, Laboratorio Lazar and Saomil.